catness/100-days-of-code/log.md

 ### Day 63: 2019-07-02

 * Started with the YAML parser to create the game definition file in a convenient format.

+### Day 64: 2019-07-03

+* Implemented the YAML parser for creating rooms and static (so far) objects / inventory items.